stefan-hoeck/idris2-tutorial/src/Tutorial/Intro.md

 exception or loop infinitely, although it can still take arbitrarily long to compute its result

-Idris comes with a totality checker built in, which enables us to verify the functions we write to be provably total.
+Idris comes with a totality checker built-in, which enables us to verify the functions we write to be provably total.
 Totality in Idris is opt-in, as in general, checking the totality of an arbitrary computer program is undecidable